 Santorini isn’t known very much for its beaches.
 The cliffs and rocks are often so craggy it doesn’t make for ideal conditions.
-But we did love the private beach offered by the Vedema hotel, complete with loungers and straw parasols.
+But of all the things to do in Santorini, we did love the private beach offered by the Vedema hotel, complete with loungers and straw parasols.
 The black sand of Perissa is smooth and the water clear for swimming all afternoon.

 Around the corner is the Red Beach, made of red clay and dramatic falling rock faces that lead down to the sea.
 I had no idea this was on the island, and it is often overlooked by tourists.
 Walk along the path leading to the beach, but pause for pretty views before heading to the sand.